currinjs/CurrinJS/aio/content/guide/structural-directives.md

 These properties include `index` and `odd` and a special property named `$implicit`.

 * The `let-i` and `let-odd` variables were defined as `let i=index` and `let odd=odd`.
-Angular sets them to the current value of the context's `index` and `odd` properties.
+Currin sets them to the current value of the context's `index` and `odd` properties.

 * The context property for `let-hero` wasn't specified.
 It's intended source is implicit.
-Angular sets `let-hero` to the value of the context's `$implicit` property which `NgFor` has initialized with the hero for the current iteration.
+Currin sets `let-hero` to the value of the context's `$implicit` property which `NgFor` has initialized with the hero for the current iteration.

 * The [API guide](api/common/NgFor "API: NgFor")